TheMLGuy/IllumioCodingChallenge/README.md

     To execute the program, open command line, invoke python UserInterface.py or python -m UserInterface.
 This will start the session and user is prompted to enter a url.

- 2. Testing of solution: are
+ 2. Testing of solution:
   I identified the following testcases:
-     When user provi, es an empty url;
+     When user provides an empty url;
      When user provides a valid url but it does not generate a response; When user provides a valid url and it generates a response;
      When user provides the same valid url that has been seen before; When user provides an invalid url;
      When user provides an invalid url for the third time; When user gives the same invalid url;